github/docs/content/rest/guides/getting-started-with-the-rest-api.md

 {% ifversion ghec or fpt %}You can also store your token as a {% data variables.product.prodname_codespaces %} secret and run your script in {% data variables.product.prodname_codespaces %}.
 For more information, see "[Managing encrypted secrets for your codespaces](/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces)."{% endif %}

-If these options are not possible, consider using another service such as [the 1Password CLI](https://developer.1password.com/docs/cli/secret-references/) to store your token securely.
+If these options are not possible, consider using another service such as [Keeper Secrets Manager](https://www.keepersecurity.com/secrets-manager.html) or [the 1Password CLI](https://developer.1password.com/docs/cli/secret-references/) to store your token securely.

 {% endwarning %}